- The platypus is one of the few poisonous mammals on earth. It can shoot its venom from it’s feet!

-Slow-moving and afficionados of eucalyptus plants, koalas are beloved creatures.
-They also have fingerprints that are indistinguishable from human ones.
-Their fingerprints feature the same whirls and loops.
-Researchers have determined that the marsupials adapted this feature to clutch the branches of trees as they forage for food.
-According to random animal facts, chimpanzees have this same human characteristic.
-Learn more about koalas here.
+Slow-moving eucalyptus aficionados, koalas are beloved!
+They also have fingerprints that are indistinguishable from human ones with the same whirls and loops.
+Researchers have determined that the marsupials adapted this feature to clutch the branches of trees when foraging for food.

-Elephants are amazing animals that have many admirable characteristics.
-They have an incredible sense of smell, social lives that are as complex as humans and are almost immune to cancer.
-Despite all of their great qualities, they can’t jump.
-The reason for this is due to weak lower-leg muscles and stiff ankles.
-Read more about elephants
+Elephants are amazing animals with many admirable characteristics.
+They have an incredible sense of smell, social lives that are as complex as our own, plus, they’re nearly immune to cancer.
+Yet, despite all of their great qualities, elephants can’t jump.
+Why?
+They have weak lower-leg muscles and stiff ankles.
+Remember that the next time you’re exchanging fun facts about animals with your friends!

 5. The Great White Shark Must Keep Swimming to Breathe

 In the Pixar movie “Finding Nemo,” Dory sings “just keep swimming” to keep Marlin from giving up, but fun facts about animals include the one that the great white shark must keep swimming to stay alive.
 This type of shark must swim quickly with its mouth open for oxygen to get to its gills.
+This is called “ram ventilation,” and is a technique used by more of the species than just the great white shark.
+Others include hammerhead sharks, whale sharks, reef sharks, and makos.
 Learn more about great white sharks here.

 6. The Narwhal’s Horn is a Tooth